greyhatlinux/MyJourneyPlanner/README.md

 > For elaborate structure, open the document *city.pdf* in the img/ folder.

-## Data Structures Used : Linked List, array
+## Data Structures Used : List, array
 A graph can be represented in List and a Matrix form.
 Both with its own merits, and pitfalls.
 To represent the train system if the city, here we've used List Representation of the nodes in the graph.
 List representation not only gives better time complexity, it makes things easier to be interpreted.